bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 #### `eksctl`

-It is possible to use [`eksctl`](https://eksctl.io/) to update your Bottlerocket nodes.
+Using [`eksctl`](https://eksctl.io/) is another option to update your Bottlerocket nodes.
 Specific commands can be found in the [EKS User Guide: "Update a node group version", on the `eksctl` tab](https://docs.aws.amazon.com/eks/latest/userguide/update-managed-node-group.html#mng-update).

 ## Locking To A Specific Release

-It is possible to lock your Bottlerocket nodes to a specific release using the Bottlerocket Settings API.
+Locking your Bottlerocket nodes to a specific release is possible using the Bottlerocket Settings API.

 _A quick explanation of the `apiclient` command used below:_